mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ---

-### Q: When a user initiates a transaction, whose USDC is being transferred (custodial pool, user-owned balance, prefunded liquidity)?
+### When a user initiates a transaction, whose USDC is being transferred (custodial pool, user-owned balance, prefunded liquidity)?

 **User-Owned Balance - No Pooled Funds**